-Seven motor launches covered in blood and packed with wounded eventually made it to the Atlantic.
+Seven motor launches covered in blood and packed with wounded eventually limped back to the Atlantic.
 There they found their covering force of two British destroyers at the tail end of a successful engagement with four much larger German destroyers.
 The awaiting destroyers loaded up the survivors and sailed back to England.

-Four other motor launches made their way back to England on their own.
+Four other motor launches attempted to sail back to England on their own.
 Three would make it, despite incessant Luftwaffe attacks.
 The fourth ran into a much larger German torpedo boat.
 The men of the motor launch refused to surrender and even tried to board the German boat.
 One gunner kept up accurate fire for the entire hour long engagement despite being wounded 23 times.
 Once the fight came to its inevitable conclusion the impressed German captain sailed back to St Nazaire and found the highest ranking British officer he could find.
 He told him about the gunner’s exploits and demanded they he be given the Victoria Cross.
 The astonished Brit told him to write it up and after he recovered and escaped he would submit it.
-It was Newman.
+The astonished officer was Newman.

 No one knows why the Campeltown didn’t explode until much later than planned.
 At least one British officer was taken into the ship.
 Legend has it that he set off the unreliable, unpredictable, and sensitive acid fuses.
 The official history is that the notorious fuses just took longer to burn through due to the impact.
 But in any case, whomever the Germans took inside had to have giant stones to show them about the ticking time bomb, without alerting them.